yajra/laravel-oci8/readme.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/yajra/laravel-oci8/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/yajra/laravel-oci8/?branch=master)
 [![License](https://poser.pugx.org/yajra/laravel-oci8/license.svg)](https://packagist.org/packages/yajra/laravel-oci8)

-Laravel-OCI8 is an Oracle Database Driver package for [Laravel 4](http://laravel.com/).
+Laravel-OCI8 is an Oracle Database Driver package for [Laravel](http://laravel.com/).
 Laravel-OCI8 is an extension of [Illuminate/Database](https://github.com/illuminate/database) that uses [OCI8](http://php.net/oci8) extension to communicate with Oracle.
 Thanks to @taylorotwell.

 The [yajra/laravel-pdo-via-oci8](https://github.com/yajra/laravel-pdo-via-oci8) package is a simple userspace driver for PDO that uses the tried and tested [OCI8](http://php.net/oci8) functions instead of using the still experimental and not all that functional